Social Democratic Party of Germany

 spd.de Edit this at Wikidata

-After the rise of the Nazi Party to power, the SPD was the only party present in the Reichstag to vote against the Enabling Act of 1933; the SPD was subsequently banned, and operated in exile as the Sopade.
-After the Second World War, the SPD was re-established.
+After the rise of the Nazi Party to power, the SPD was the only party in the Reichstag which voted against the Enabling Act of 1933; the SPD was subsequently banned, and operated in exile as the Sopade.
+After the Second World War from 1939 to 1945, the SPD was re-established.
 In East Germany, it merged with the KPD under duress to form the Socialist Unity Party of Germany.
 In West Germany, the SPD became one of two major parties alongside the CDU/CSU.
-In the Godesberg Program of 1959, the SPD dropped its commitment to Marxism, becoming a big tent party of the centre-left.
-The SPD led the federal government from 1969 to 1982, 1998 to 2005 and again since 2021.
-It served as a junior partner to a CDU/CSU led government from 1966 to 1969, 2005 to 2009 and from 2013 to 2021.
-During Scholz's chancellorship, the party has set out principles of a new German defence policy in the Zeitenwende speech.[6]
-During the Israel–Hamas war, it authorized substantial German military and medical aid to Israel, and denounced the actions of Hamas and other Palestinian militant groups.
+In its Godesberg Program of 1959, the SPD dropped its commitment to Marxism, becoming a big tent party of the centre-left.
+The SPD led the federal government from 1969 to 1982 (under Willy Brandt and Helmut Schmidt), 1998 to 2005 (under Gerhard Schröder) and again since 2021.
+It served as a junior partner to a CDU/CSU-led government from 1966 to 1969, 2005 to 2009 and from 2013 to 2021.
+During Scholz's chancellorship, the party has set out principles of a new German defence policy in the Zeitenwende speech.[5]

 The Social Democratic Party has its origins in the General German Workers' Association, founded in 1863, and the Social Democratic Workers' Party, founded in 1869.
 The two groups merged in 1875 to create the Socialist Workers' Party of Germany [de] (German: Sozialistische Arbeiterpartei Deutschlands).
 From 1878 to 1890, the Anti-Socialist Laws banned any group that aimed at spreading socialist principles, but the party still gained support in elections.
 In 1890, when the ban was lifted, the party adopted its current name.
 The SPD was the largest Marxist party in Europe and consistently the most popular party in German federal elections from 1890 onward, although it was surpassed by other parties in terms of seats won in the Reichstag due to the electoral system.[12]